 Congratulations!
 You’re pregnant and starting out on a beautiful journey.
-It’s likely that you have plenty of questions, so our Maternity Health Coaches are here to help!
+It’s likely that you have plenty of questions, so our Maternity Care Managers are here to help!
 We broke down a few of the most common questions they hear from their clients to help put your mind at ease.

 1. How long can I work?

 A: Most activities, when done in moderation, are safe.
 That includes work.
 Traveling for work is generally OK, but some doctors advise against flying and some airlines won’t let you fly during your last trimester.
 You should discuss any travel plans with your doctor.

 Morning sickness, fatigue, and other discomforts may make working a challenge.
 If you experience any of these problems, talk to your doctor about ways you can feel better.
 He or she can also help you develop a plan for returning to work, even if you are breastfeeding, and guide you through the process of getting a breast pump.